Please read the following information before completing the application.

 One exemption would be courses for industry-specific required certification, such as:

-- Registration: There must be written proof from the institution of course registration / acceptance and/or a confirmed start and end date for the training.
+2. Registration: There must be written proof from the institution of course registration/acceptance and/or a confirmed start and end date for the training.
 This also needs to be submitted with the FBA Education Fund Application Form.

-The training allowance is to help compensate for lost wages due to taking unpaid leave.
+The training allowance is to help with living expenses while members are on unpaid leave during training.
 Casual employees are eligible for the training allowance based on the information above.

 The training allowance may be used for transportation, benefits, daily expenses, etc.